 A seal colony, a lighthouse, and mountain views on this easy walk.
 At dusk we followed the Tauranga Bay coastal walk to Cape Foulwind Lighthouse which sits 70 meters (230 ft) above sea level, lit in 1876.

 Directions: Westport south to Cape Foulwind Road to Cape Foulwind Lighthouse carpark (northern end), or to Seal Colony carpark (south end).
 Walkway: 2.9 km – one way.

 A most astounding road is the narrow Upper Buller Gorge Road with its hairbending turns aside the sheer gorge walls.
 “Your fate is in your driver’s hands, and you spend much of your time fervently hoping their eyes are glued to the road.”
 AA Traveler

-New Zealand’s longest swingbridge is located near Murchison, 1 hour east of Westport, 3 hours west of Nelson.
-It spans the Buller River. it is a bouncy 110 meter (360 ft) wire swing bridge suspended 19m (63′) above the Buller River Gorge.
+New Zealand’s longest swingbridge is located near Murchison, (1 hour east of Westport, 3 hours west of Nelson).
+Over the Buller River, the bouncy wire swingbridge (110 meter, 360 ft. span) is uspended 19m (63′) above the Buller River Gorge.
 Not gonna lie, off-balance and wobbly I clutched my phone, knowing with one stumble it would be gone.

 There is also a zip-line across the gorge and several short bush walks.

 A 16 minute detour south of Murchison takes you to accessible Maruia Falls, a very wide waterfall, caused by an earthquake fault in 1929.
 The rocky riverbed gives you terrific views.
 Distance: 5 minute walk.

 Sixteen lakes make up Nelson Lakes National Park.
 The alpine lakes of Rotoroa (largest lake in the park) and Rotoiti form the heart of the 102,000 hectare national park.
 Surrounded by steep mountains and lined with native honeydew beech forests, and native birds.